MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

 - Theodore Cinders - Childhood Friend

-"Amara often found herself wandering into Fortune’s Bold, a modest little forge nestled in the Escanor district.
-The sign above the door, aged by the weather and soot, read:
+=="Amara often found herself wandering into Fortune’s Bold where Theodore Cinders runs a modest little forge nestled in the Escanor district.
+The sign above the door, aged by the weather and soot, read:==

-“Fortune Favors the Bold”"
+==“Fortune Favors the Bold”"==